symfony/symfony-docs/doctrine/event_listeners_subscribers.rst

 Configuring the Listener/Subscriber
 -----------------------------------

-To register a service to act as an event listener or subscriber you just have to :doc:`tag </service_container/tags>` it with the appropriate name.
+To register a service to act as an event listener or subscriber you have to :doc:`tag </service_container/tags>` it with the appropriate name.
 Depending on your use-case, you can hook a listener into every DBAL connection and ORM entity manager or just into one specific DBAL connection and all the entity